 When Beryl decides to look for a family that will love her just the way she is, from her pig nose to her curly tail, she bravely sets off on a journey that will ultimately change her life forever.
 Away from the cruel and ill-tempered pigs on the farm where she grew up, Beryl finds her preconceived notions of wild pigs– and everything else–put to the test.
 And with the help of the many unlikely friends she meets, Beryl discovers, at the cost of some heartache, that there just might be a place she could call home after all.
 If she could only get there . . .

-A Cinderella of pig stories that is also an allegory for subtle differences and prejudices seen through the eyes of anthropomorphic domesticated and wild pigs.
-This is a beginning chapter books that really makes the reader think.
+A Cinderella of pig stories that are also an allegory for subtle differences and prejudices seen through the eyes of anthropomorphic domesticated and wild pigs.
+This is a beginning chapter book that really makes the reader think.

 The Can Man by Laura E. Williams, illustrated by Craig Orback

 This is an advanced picture book perfect for children who have noticed homeless people in their communities.
 This story is about Tim who seems to be anywhere from 8 to 10 years old and wants a skateboard for his birthday that his parents can’t afford.
 He notices his old neighbor, now homeless, collecting cans and does the same to save up for a skateboard.
 From his encounters with The Can Man, Tim realizes that the cans he’s collecting are at the expense of his old neighbor and he decides to give the money to him instead.
 And there is a happy ending! [ages 7-12]

 How to Talk to An Autistic Kid by Daniel Stefanski (an autistic kid)